Articles in Famous Felines are written by

 Two Perfectly Marvellous Cats, Rosamond M. Young, 1993 (J N Townsend Publishing, Exeter, NH)

 I have so far been able to find only one photograph of Faith.
 I hope it may be possible to locate others in due course.
-The photos of St Augustine's tower are from the excellent City of London Churches site.
+The photos of St Augustine's tower are from the sadly now defunct City of London Churches site.

 If you'd like to comment please contact me,